AkumaNZ/ChessBotPy/README.md

 To be able connect to a websocket, a site must not have restricted content security policy (CSP), specifically connect-src.
 Fortunately this can be bypassed by opening a new window, which does not have CSP, and communicating through `window` objects in javascript.

-## Planned features

-**Site support**

--   Support analysis mode properly on lichess
-    -   Including variations
--   Support for Chess.com
--   Support for Chess24

-**Interface**

--   Read out ponder
--   Read out a move ahead if there is a forced line
--   GUI
-    -   Priciple variation lines
-        -   Multiple principle variations if they they are within x centipawns of each other
-            -   i.e. if no single PV line is clearly better
-    -   Centipawn (score)
-    -   If currently enabled/searching
-    -   Which side you're playing as
-    -   Found game / url
-    -   FEN
-    -   Settings
-    -   Console
-    -   SVG representation of the board
-        -   draw PV lines
-            -   Each line is a different color
-            -   each move ahead shifts/fades/transparency the color a bit
-            -   Settings for SVG stuff

-**Configurations**

--   Settings files
-    -   Different files for engine and GUI
-    -   Generate engine.ini automatically
-        -   Base engine setting file off of selected engine
--   Depth / Time
-    -   Advanced settings
-        -   Stage of game, etc.
--   Output options
-    -   Text
-    -   Voice
-    -   SVG

 ## Known issues:

 -   Lichess parser does not handle interrupts in analysis mode.